khalid-hussain/shaheen/chap6.md

 "You liar!"
 Angela said and burst into a laughter.

-Al-Zeghel, Moosa and Al-Zeghairi were amazed at Badr Bin Mughira's preparedness after seeing the map of the battlefield in the light of the morning.
+Al-Zeghel, Moosa and Al-Zeghairi were amazed at Badr bin Mughira's preparedness after seeing the map of the battlefield in the light of the morning.
 Very few of the attackers were able to escape with their lives.
 Badr Bin Mughira's archers had encircled the attackers in the valleys and ditches.
 When the Christian attackers would muster courage and try to escape a volley of arrows from one valley and enter another, they would take a sigh of relief for a while only to find a greater number of arrows raining on them.
-At dawn, as Badr Bin Mughira and his guests mounted their horses and galloped out of the fort, the sound of the fort's drum was raised.
+At dawn, as Badr bin Mughira and his guests mounted their horses and galloped out of the fort, the sound of the fort's drum was raised.
 Then, within moments several drums could be heard.
 Then, sounds of galloping horses could be heard from the forests in the vicinity and in no time some 3,000 horsemen gathered